Why Does Weight Gain Accelerate After 40 in Women? Hormones, Muscle Loss, and What Actually Helps

 Quick Read: The Data

 The myth: "Your metabolism crashes at 40."
-The largest-ever study of human metabolism (6,421 people, 29 countries) found that total energy expenditure remains stable from age 20 to 60 and doesn't meaningfully decline until after 60.
+The largest-ever study of human metabolism (6,421 people, published in Science) found that total energy expenditure remains stable from age 20 to 60 — it doesn't meaningfully decline until after 60.

 The convergence: Longitudinal studies show body weight increases at an average of 0.3–0.5 kg per year between ages 40 and 66.
 Meanwhile, lean mass decreases by 0.5% per year and fat mass increases by 1.7% per year — even when total weight appears stable.